EmanueleLillo/meta/README.md

 To set a motd, edit the `~/.motd` file.
 The default file will show a welcome message with your username next to it.

+### Collaborations

+You can Pull Request me everytime you want, I'll check your sumbissions as soon as I can.

+#### TODOs
+     1) [ ] MKND: Bash Function - Create a NodeJS project
+     2) [ ] MKDK: Bash Function - Create a project with a Dockerfile / docker-compose file
+     3) [ ] MKFL: Bash Function - Create a Flask App